matt-curtis/developer.sketchapp.com/README.md

 If you want to get the site working locally, run this:

 ```
+brew instal node # if you don't have it already
+sudo npm install -g gulp # if you don't have it already
 sudo gem install jekyll pygments.rb
+npm install
 ```

 and then run